 Expectations take you out of the present moment and into a future you will never control searching for something you only think you want.

-Be good today, right now and in this moment at whatever it is you’re doing.
+Be good today, right now, in this moment at whatever it is you’re doing.

-Great demands you torture yourself by checking how many Instagram likes your last post had, worrying about your next sales phone call, and comparing yourself to “thought-leaders” online whose lives seem so much more exciting than your own.
+Great demands you torture yourself by checking how many Instagram likes your last post had, worrying about your next sales phone call, and comparing yourself to “thought-leaders” online whose lives seem much more exciting than yours.

 Be present.
 Be patient.

 READ NEXT: About People: Give a Shit

 Good is not the enemy of great, good is how to get to great.